McCartney presents eco-manifesto at Paris Fashion Week show

 MCCARTNEY GOES UNDERSTATED FOR SPRING

-Stella McCartney let loose at the Paris’ Opera Garnier with a deceptively simple collection of fluid feminine designs that retained its freshness via voluminous proportions.
+Stella McCartney let loose at the Paris’ Opera Garnier with a deceptively simple collection of fluidly feminine designs that retained its freshness via voluminous proportions.

 The 51 soft looks, centering on optical stripes and decorative embroideries, were shown to a contrasting thumping soundtrack, peppered with expletives.
 It had guests including “Game of Thrones” actress Maisie Williams and British singer Ellie Goulding smiling.

-At times, guests’ attention wandered to clips of fornicating wild animals that McCartney had chosen rather provocatively to project on the gilded, golden 19th-century opera house walls.
+At times, guests’ attention wandered to clips of mating wild animals that McCartney had chosen to project on the gilded, golden 19th-century opera house walls.

 The understated collection’s styles, rather than provoke, created harmony.

-Gentle shapes via flattened torsos, rounded shoulders and high flat waists were sometimes given an optical lift by teeming boho florals.
+Gentle shapes in the form of flattened torsos, rounded shoulders and high flat waists were sometimes given an optical lift by teeming boho florals.

 They riffed on McCartney’s signature hints of men’s tailoring and sportswear.